sasajo/polyapi-java/packages/java-client/README.md

 Comparing to its Typescript counterpart, the Java library is still missing the following features:
 - Error handlers
-- Injecting Poly Variables to Poly Functions
 - Fetching multiple Poly Variables from context

 These features will be added in the future releases.

+## Changelog
+### v0.1.1
+- Added initial support for injecting Poly Variables to Poly Functions